COSD-PANDA/datasd_council_report_2017/main/exec_summary.md

 ## Next Steps.
 * Perform a thorough analysis of inventory data.
 * Procure an Open Data Portal.
-* Make the inventory process routine and more efficient.
+* Make the inventory maintenance process routine and more efficient.
 * Continue to provide context to City data and engage with the community.
 * Continue refinement and updates of technical guidelines.
 * Identify high value data sets and prioritize data for release.